odabasi61/SASS-Trillo-Project/README.md

 # HTML-CSS-SCSS-Trillo-Project-Responsive

-This is a simple hotel room booking website
+This is a simple hotel room booking website.
+In this project i used my scss skills.

 https://odabasi61.github.io/Trillo-Project/